 Charles James Fox(1749-1806), Whig statesman

-Charles James Fox led the Whig political party and was an opponent of Pitt the Younger.
+Charles James Fox led the Whig political party and was close friend of George, Prince of Wales.
 Reckless in politics as at the gaming tables, Fox held office briefly as a Tory under Lord North but soon switched sides leading the opposition through a long political life.
-Fox supported parliamentary reform in England, independence for America, limited autonomy for Ireland and the regency of George, Prince of Wales.
+Fox supported parliamentary reform in England, independence for America and limited autonomy for Ireland.
+These causes reflected Whig ideals of liberty and reform.
 A supporter of the revolutionary cause in France, his credibility was diminished from 1792 by the excesses of the French revolutionaries.

 probably by James Gillray, published by William Humphrey